mq-cah/ANZPHN/_pages/resources.md

 : **More Information**: <https://www.capstoneediting.com.au/midcareer-grant>

 ## Jobs
 * _There are currently no jobs posted on the AAPHN.
-Contact us if you have one you would like to advertise._
+Contact us at <aaphn@mq.edu.au> if you have one you would like to advertise._